KirakiraZLY/RA/Commands/commands_Week2.md

 ```

-The estimated per-predictor heritabilities are saved in white_train.bld.ldak.ind.hers
+The estimated per-predictor heritabilities are saved in trait_1.bld.ldak.ind.hers

 2
 We then construct a BayesR prediction model by running